BatGap Logo

 David: But if you go on long courses where you go deep and get more rested, you’re much more likely to get the clarity on a long course.

-Rick: Anyway, but on the other hand, I don’t really care, because I’m enjoying the whole unfoldment, and I don’t have any burning desperation to be at a point X by such and such a time or anything.
+Rick: Anyway, on the other hand, I don’t really care, because I’m enjoying the whole unfoldment, and I don’t have any burning desperation to be at point X by such-and-such a time or anything.
 I’m happy to let it unfold as it unfolds.

 David: Yeah, that’s a good approach to take.
-And we all have our own different processes and stuff, and look what you’re doing, really overtly in the world, and bringing this out to so many people…
+And we all have our own different processes and stuff.
+Look at what you’re doing, really overtly, in the world, and bringing this out to so many people—

 Rick: Yeah, perhaps a fair dose of ignorance is useful in this capacity, to be able to ask the right questions or something.

 David: Yeah, yeah.
-It’s one of the things about… I remember there was one point going along, I could not remember what it was like to have an ego.
-It was just like… it was gone, you know?
-So there was no reference point for that, and in a sense of being identified with it, I mean.
+It’s one of the things about— I remember there was one point, going along, when I could not remember what it was like to have an ego.
+It was just like—it was gone.
+So there was no reference point for that, in the sense of being identified with it, I mean.

-Actually, that’s something I should clarify, too, because it’s not that we… like, I experienced a sense of ego death in this process, but it’s not actually the ego itself that dies.
+Actually, that’s something I should clarify, too, because it’s not that we—I experienced a sense of ego death in this process, but it’s not actually the ego itself that dies.
 It’s the identification with the ego that ends, that breaks up.
-There’s still a person here that has preferences and habits and tastes, whatever like that.
+There’s still a person here who has preferences and habits and tastes, or whatever like that.
 But that’s not the center anymore.
 It’s just like your little thumb or something.
 That baby finger.

-Rick: Alrighty.
-Well, a lot of times when I interview somebody, they are a teacher, they’re doing satsangs, they’re doing Skype consultations, they’ve written a book, and you only kind of like would touch on one of those points, which is that you’re writing a book, and it will be available sooner or later, eventually.
+Rick: All righty.
+Well, a lot of times when I interview somebody, they are a teacher, they’re doing satsangs, they’re doing Skype consultations, they’ve written a book, and you only kind of touch on one of those points, which is that you’re writing a book, and it will be available sooner or later, eventually.

 David: In that writing process.